 Great views and spectacular views combine to make Cafe Dbar a must-visit spot for breakfast or lunch.
 Open from 7 to 2 pm daily, you’ll find this gorgeous spot nestled on top of Point Danger, boasting panoramic views over world-famous surf breaks.
-The menu offers a range of delicious options suitable for vegans, gluten dodgers, vegetarians and littles ones.
+The menu offers a range of delicious options suitable for vegans, gluten dodgers, vegetarians and little ones.
 Try their plant-based BLT, healthy Brekky Bowl or Big Brekky to start your day or dig into a delicious burger, fresh salad and tasty smoothie for lunch.
-Find Cafe Dbar here.

 34. Burleigh Pavillion

 Trendy spots perfect for a sunset drink or four don’t come much better than the iconic Burleigh Pavillion.
 Perched high on the rocks, overlooking the water, this beachfront spot offers absolutely stunning views over the local area.
-If you’re lucky, you’ll be able to nab a seat along the windows and spend a good few hours watching surfers paddle on to waves while you sip a frozen rosé, cocktail, glass of wine or an ice-cold beer.
+If you’re lucky, you’ll be able to nab a seat along the windows and spend a good few hours watching surfers paddle onto waves while you sip a frozen rosé, cocktail, glass of wine or an ice-cold beer.
 The food menu also offers up some great snacks to share including freshly shucked oysters, prawns on ice, wood-fired garlic bread (omg!) and guacamole with corn chips as well as mains, burgers, wood-fired pizzas and more.
-Find Burleigh Pavillion here.